TrondMyrvold/physical-activity-and-bmi-trends-norway/DAX/README.md

 // This README shows how the DAX measurements was created in Power BI.
+(View in "CODE")

 ------------------------------------------------------------------------------
 // Highest percentage measurement